Thomasrgx/Thomasrgx/README.md

 ### Hi there 👋

+I'm a cybersecurity engineer working in Toulon, France.

+NOW

+- 🔭 Currently working in collaboration with Thales Group on [Watcher](https://github.com/thalesgroup-cert/Watcher)

 <!--
-**Thomasrgx/Thomasrgx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...